Aurasj/studytrack/README.md

 Project created for:

 Transilvania University of Brașov
-Faculty of Electrical Engineering and Computer Science (FIESC)
+Faculty of Electrical Engineering and Computer Science
 Specialization: Telecommunications Systems & Technologies (TST)
 ```